Dromornithidae: Diet

+A study on the skull of Genyornis suggests they might have fed on aquatic plants.

 Distribution

 Records of these birds are known only from Australia.
 Most of the records of dromornithids come from the eastern half of the continent, although fossil evidence has also been discovered in Tasmania and Western Australia.
-At some Northern Territory sites they are very common, sometimes comprising 60-70% of the fossil material.
-A fragment of a dromornithid-sized foot bone has been found in Antarctica, but whether it represents these birds is uncertain.
+At some Northern Territory sites they are very common, sometimes comprising 60–70% of the fossil material.

 The earliest bones identified were found in Late Oligocene deposits at Riversleigh in northwestern Queensland.
-There are foot impressions from the Early Eocene in southeastern Queensland that may be referable to dromornithids.
+There are foot impressions from the Early Eocene in southeastern Queensland (Redbank Plains Formation) that may be referable to dromornithids.
 The most recent evidence, of Genyornis newtoni, has been found at Cuddie Springs in north-central New South Wales and dated at 31,000 years old.

 Extinction

 The reasons for the extinction of this entire family along with the rest of the Australian megafauna by the end of the Pleistocene are still debated.
-It is hypothesized that the arrival of the first humans in Australia (around 48-60 thousand years ago) and their hunting and landscape-changing use of fire may have contributed to the disappearance of the megafauna.
+It is hypothesized that the arrival of the first humans in Australia (around 48–60 thousand years ago) and their hunting and landscape-changing use of fire may have contributed to the disappearance of the megafauna.
 However, drought conditions during peak glaciation (about 18,000 years ago) are a significantly confounding factor.
-Recent studies appear to rule this out as the primary cause of extinction, but there is also some dispute about these studies.
+Some studies appear to rule this out as the primary cause of extinction, but there has also been some dispute about these studies.
 It is likely that a combination of all of these factors contributed to the megafauna's demise.
 However, there is significant disagreement about the relative importance of each.